wwymak/mojo-gpu-puzzles/book/src/puzzle_08/layout_tensor.md

 ## Overview

-Implement a kernel that adds 10 to each position of a 1D ayoutTensor `a` and stores it in 1D LayoutTensor `out`.
+Implement a kernel that adds 10 to each position of a 1D ayoutTensor `a` and stores it in 1D LayoutTensor `output`.

 **Note:** _You have fewer threads per block than the size of `a`._